-Polly Lloyd Owen – Vice Chair
+Polly Lloyd Owen – Chair

 As Britain opens up again, we can look forward to competing at outdoor venues, meeting old friends and riding across new routes.
 TREC is about having the sun on your face as you acquire and hone those skills which will help you to safely enjoy trail riding in all places and all weathers.